zhanghe9704/electroncooling/Readme.md

 ## Choose the friction force formula ##

-For now only one formula is provided for friction force calculation, which is the Parkhomchuk formula for magnetized friction force.
+For now, only one formula is provided for friction force calculation, which is the Parkhomchuk formula for magnetized friction force.
 Other formulas would be added in future.
-The user need to choose the formula to use in electron cooling rate calculation.
+The user needs to choose the formula to use in electron cooling rate calculation.

 ~~~~c++
 //Choose the Parkhomchuk formula for friction force calculation